 Short answer: not really.

-Many tourists recommend baby carriers, but as my baby and I are very anti-slings, we always manage with a stroller.
+Many tourists recommend baby carriers, but as my baby and I are very anti-sling, we always manage with a stroller.
 In fact, I highly recommend it as you’ll be walking a lot and you don’t want to carry your baby all day.

 Plus, changing facilities are rare in Italy, so it’s nice to have a stroller to change your baby’s diaper.